ALPA Pilot Mentor Programs

 - Program option 2 is the establishment of an on-campus, student-led Aviation Collegiate Education (ACE) Club, sponsored by ALPA.
 The clubs meet once or twice a month, over four months, each semester to discuss a wide range of aviation-related subjects, including crew resource management, training, and preparing for airline pilot job interviews.

 They, along with the campus visits, help students experience the profession first-hand through real-world scenarios and, in doing so, promote more mature and well-rounded thinking.
 These initiatives have been highly successful and very well received by university faculty and students.
-In fact, during the 2015–16 academic year, Embry-Riddle in Prescott began encouraging all aviation students to join ALPA’s ACE Club and exempting club members from having to take a required professional development class; the year prior, the ACE Club was recognized by the university for the positive impact its programs have had on students and the campus community.
+In fact, Embry-Riddle in Prescott encourages all aviation students to join ALPA’s ACE Club and exempts club members from having to take a required professional development class; that ACE Club has also been recognized by the university for the positive impact its programs have had on students and the campus community.